What is bone cancer?

-Primary bone cancer is rare, with 265 Australians diagnosed in 2016.
+Primary bone cancer is rare, with about 250 Australians diagnosed each year.
 More commonly diagnosed is secondary bone cancer.
-In 2018, 89 Australians died from primary bone cancer.

 If you have secondary cancer in the bone, it may be useful to read information about the primary cancer in conjunction with this information, as secondary bone cancer is treated differently to primary bone cancer.
 A secondary cancer is named after the primary site where it began, for example lung cancer with bone secondaries.

 There are more than 30 different types of primary bone cancer.
 Also called bone sarcoma, the most common types include:

 - osteosarcoma, which starts in cells that grow bone tissue

 - chondrosarcoma, which starts in cells that grow cartilage